CAR T-cell Therapy

 Why choose UCLA Health for CAR T-cell therapy?

-The physicians and researchers at UCLA Health are at the forefront of engineered cell innovation.
-In 2018, UCLA Health became one of the first hospitals in the nation to offer CAR T-cell therapy to people whose cancer hasn’t responded to other treatments.
-In 2020, UCLA became one of the first to offer CAR T-cell therapy to treat relapsed or refractory mantle cell lymphoma.
+The physicians and researchers at UCLA Health are at the forefront of immune effector cell therapy innovation.
+In 2018, UCLA Health became one of the first hospitals in the nation to offer commercial CAR T-cell therapy to people whose cancer hasn’t responded to other treatments.
+In 2020, UCLA became one of the first to offer FDA-approved CAR T-cell therapy to treat relapsed or refractory mantle cell lymphoma, while previously offering the therapy to participants in clinical trials.

 What is CAR T-cell therapy?